 A sheriff and his old friend meet at their childhood haunt

-Some brave souls, who’ve trooped to the site after one too many shots of Jack, give accounts of the well throbbing in the glowering darkness, like the shuttered gateway to perdition.
-And despite the drunken boasts and whispered rumors none can deny the horror that’s followed in the footsteps of that place.
+Some brave souls, who’ve trooped to the site after one too many shots of Jack, give accounts of the well pulsing in the glowering darkness, like the shuttered gates to perdition.
+Yet despite the drunken boasts and whispered legend, none can deny the horror that’s followed in the footsteps of that place.

-We called ourselves, The Three Musketeers, and with branch swords and trash can shields, we dashed through the barren rooms of that place our footfalls a slow heartbeat through its worm-eaten corridors.
-Then one bright May afternoon, Jeff tumbled from a second story window, killed instantly in the fall.
+We called ourselves, The Three Musketeers, and with branch swords and trash can shields, we dashed through the barren corridors our footfalls like a slow heartbeat through its worm-eaten rooms.
+Then on a bright May afternoon, Jeff tumbled from a second story window, killed instantly in the fall.